apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

 By default, after all explicitly specified layout transformations are applied, all axes are flattened to a single axis by following a row-major traversal.
 This produces a 1-d buffer, which corresponds to flat memory.
-To add additional dimensions in the physical layout, insert `te.AXIS_SEPARATOR` into the axis list return by the physical layout function.
+To produce `rank>1` buffers in the physical layout, insert `te.AXIS_SEPARATOR` into the axis list return by the physical layout function.
 These define groups of axes, where each group is combined into a single physical axis.